Easy red and green swirls with a burst of marshmallows create a Christmas Hot Chocolate bomb that is perfect to usher in

 The best way to seal the edges of chocolate spheres

 The best way to seal the chocolate bomb shut is to heat a non-stick skillet on low heat carefully and, for just a few seconds, heat the edges and then add the hollow chocolate sphere to the other side and let the chocolate cool.
-If edges are a little rough, it’s also OK to add chocolate into piping bags and then put a thin sliver of excess chocolate around the center.
+If the edges are a little rough, it’s also OK to add chocolate into piping bags and then put a thin sliver of excess chocolate around the center.

 How to use a chocolate bomb

 Place in a mug, pour on warm milk, and watch the bomb explode the marshmallows and candy!
 Or warm up the milk and let the chocolate melt into the milk.

 Chocolate Expert Tips

-Keep the Cracks at Bay: When filling the mold, make sure it’s an edge to edge and the chocolate isn’t too thin in one section.
+Keep the Cracks at Bay: When filling the mold, make sure it’s edge to edge, and the chocolate isn’t too thin in one section.

 Just like our easy fudge recipe, we keep our chocolate bombs in the freezer for three months last year and pulled out the extras to use during that time frame with no issues.
 While the chocolate (mainly if you use ordinary chocolate) had a slight discoloration, the taste and texture were fine.